-A UTI is only diagnosed when there are bacteria in the urine with one or more of the symptoms mentioned on the next page.
+A UTI is only diagnosed when there are bacteria in your urine and when you are also experiencing one or more of the symptoms mentioned on the next page.

 In most people, urine is sterile (free from germs or bacteria), and the presence of bacteria in the urinary tract does not necessarily cause a UTI.
-If, however, the bacteria grow and multiply to a certain level, they may cause an infection of the urinary tract that may need to be treated.
+If, however, the bacteria grow and multiply to a certain level, they may cause an infection of the urinary tract and may need to be treated.